timescale/docs/cloud/migrate-to-cloud/hypershift.md

           - time desc
     ```

-1. At the command prompt, run the hypershift container.
+1. At the command prompt, run the Hypershift container.
 Include the source and
     destination database connection strings, and the path to your `hypershift.yml`
     configuration file: